yeojz/otplib/packages/plugin-base32-bypass/README.md

 ## Why?

 Google Authenticator and similar apps expect Base32-encoded secrets, but the HOTP/TOTP RFCs work with raw bytes.
-If your secrets are already raw strings or hex-encoded, this plugin lets you bypass Base32 encoding.
+If your secrets are already raw strings (passphrases), this plugin lets you bypass Base32 encoding.

 ## Usage